Our Verdict

 The Makita XFD14Z also did quite well with the twist drills on the steel sheets.
 It only took around 1.5 seconds to drill a ¼-inch hole and didn't stall or catch at all.
 It struggled a bit more with the ½-inch drill, requiring us to drop down to the lower gear and take around 10 seconds to drill the hole.

 Unfortunately, we found the performance of the Makita XFD14Z plummeted with the large hole saw compared to other top-ranked drills.
-This drill did manage to achieve the full depth of the hole saw but struggled in its higher gear.
+This drill managed to achieve the full depth of the hole saw but struggled in its higher gear.
 It did better when dropped to the lower gear, taking around 20 seconds to complete the task, but we found the battery depleted after just the one hole, significantly hurting our opinion of this tool.

 Driving

-This drill easily drove the large lag screw to the full depth, making it about half of the way in high gear, then easily finished it off in the lower gear.
+This drill easily drove a large lag screw to the full depth, making it about half of the way in high gear, then easily finished it off in the lower gear.
 This test was through a 2x4 into a 4x4 on end, with an appropriate pilot hole drilled.

 As expected, it also did very well with the standard wood screws.
 It can easily drive them to their full depth with just a bit of pressure.
 It also offers a decent amount of control when it comes to getting the screw heads flush, though we did find a few other drills that were just a bit better in this regard.
 The adjustable clutch has 21 different torque settings, making it easy to set not to overdrive or strip any fasteners.